 When we first started thinking about Zinklars’ platform, we wanted to support agile companies by reaching an ambitious standard: to get market research results in 3 hours.
 When we managed to do so, we realised that what helped us achieve that goal was our commitment to mobile panels.
-We had opted to go fully mobile for a few reasons, and haven’t looked back on our decision since.
+We had opted to go with mobile market research for a few reasons, and haven’t looked back on our decision since.

 It’s now been years that our research is exclusively mobile panel based, and it’s given us an insight into why they’ll be defining the future of market research.